badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

       - Pie Chart: shows the proportion of each category as slices of a pie.

-### Q- How to perform Bivariate analysis for Numerical-numerical, Categorical-Categorical, and Numerical-Categorical variables?
+### Q17- How to perform Bivariate analysis for Numerical-numerical, Categorical-Categorical, and Numerical-Categorical variables?

 - **Numerical-Numerical Analysis:**
   - Scatter Plot to visualizes the relationship between two numerical variables and to identify patterns, trends, and potential correlations.